m1guelpf/mirror-next/README.md

 **Why did you make this?**

-I like playing with stuff :smiley:.
+I like playing with stuff :).
 I really like Mirror's design, so I decided to create a [Ghost](https://ghost.org) theme "inspired" by their design.
 Once that was finished, I decided to turn that theme into something slightly more useful.

 **Who are you?**